AusClimateService/unseen-projects/README.md

 # unseen-projects

-Code for running generic UNSEEN analysis.
+Code for running generic UNSEEN analysis workflows.

 Individual UNSEEN project work can be found in the `project-*/` subdirectories.

-## Usage
+## Standard usage

 Step 1: Create a `project-{name}/` directory for your project.